Berkshire County Court Records

 Common Civil Filing Fees

-Filing fees are established by statute under M.G.L. c.
-262, § 4.
+Filing fees are set by statute under M.G.L. c.
+262, §4.
 Representative fees include:

 - Civil entry fee (Superior Court): $240.00